Regnery Publishing: 20th century

-Regnery Publishing (1993–present)

 In 1993, the Regnery family sold the publishing company to Phillips Publishing International, which put the book publishing company into its Eagle Publishing subsidiary, which also published the weekly Human Events.
 At that time, Regnery Gateway was renamed Regnery Publishing Inc. Alfred Regnery left his post as president of Regnery Publishing in the 2000s to become the publisher of The American Spectator magazine.
 Alex Novak, son of political columnist Robert Novak, is associate publisher of Regnery's history imprint.

+21st century

-One of Regnery's publishing lines is the Politically Incorrect Guide (P.I.G.) series of books, which present conservative views of historical or current events, such as the American Civil War, the British Empire, the Roman Catholic Church, Islam, immigration, and climate change.
+One of Regnery's publishing lines is the Politically Incorrect Guide (P.I.G.) series of books, introduced in 2004 to present conservative views of historical or current events, such as the American Civil War, the British Empire, the Roman Catholic Church, Islam, immigration, and climate change.

+In November 2007, Jerome Corsi, Bill Gertz, Robert "Buzz" Patterson, Joel Mowbray, and Richard Miniter, five authors whose works had been published by Regnery, filed a lawsuit over royalties claiming that Regnery had been self-dealing by diverting book sales away from retail outlets and to book clubs and other channels owned by Regnery's then-parent company, Eagle Publishing.
+On January 30, 2008, a federal judge dismissed all eight counts of the lawsuit because the authors had signed contracts with Regnery which included a mandatory arbitration clause in their contracts, and three of the authors later sought arbitration (Miniter, Corsi, and Mowbray).
+In December 2011, the American Arbitration Association released its decision on the arbitration case, ruling in favor of Regnery on all counts.

 In January 2014, Regnery was acquired along with other Eagle Publishing properties by Salem Communications.

 On July 18, 2018, Simon & Schuster issued a press release announcing an international distribution agreement with Regnery Publishing to begin July 2018.
-According to the terms of the agreement, Regnery retained responsibility for sales of its titles within the United States while Simon & Schuster began to handle distribution in the United States as well as both sales and distribution in Canada and export markets around the world.
+According to the terms of the agreement, Regnery retained responsibility for sales of its titles in the United States while Simon & Schuster began to handle distribution in the United States and both sales and distribution in Canada and export markets around the world.

+In 2020, Regnery Publishing published Irreversible Damage, a book that endorses the controversial concept of rapid-onset gender dysphoria (ROGD), despite the lack of evidence supporting a diagnosis.

-After Senator Josh Hawley lost a publishing contract with Simon & Schuster in the aftermath of the 2021 storming of the U.S. Capitol for his role in objecting to the certification of the Electoral College results in the 2020 presidential election, Regnery Publishing said it would publish Hawley's book.
+After U.S. Senator Josh Hawley lost a publishing contract with Simon & Schuster in the aftermath of the 2021 storming of the U.S. Capitol for his role in objecting to the certification of the Electoral College results in the 2020 presidential election, Regnery Publishing said it would publish Hawley's book.

+In early 2023, Regnery acquired ISI Books, the publishing division of the Intercollegiate Studies Institute.

+In December 2023, Skyhorse Publishing announced that it was purchasing Regnery, with Skyhorse president Tony Lyons becoming publisher of Regnery.
+In January 2024, Skyhorse announced the phasing out of Regnery's religious imprint, Salem Books, in favor of Skyhorse's existing Good Books imprint.

 Reception

-In describing Regnery's position in the publishing world, Nicholas Confessore, then writer for the American Prospect, wrote the following:
+In November 2001, Nicholas Confessore, then a writer for the American Prospect, wrote the following about Regnery's position in the publishing world: